kau13/kau13/README.md

 ### informações

-- 👋 ola, eu sou o kau
+- 👋 hello, i'm kau
-- :+1: meu email de contato é kaua.lemos@escola.pr.gov.br
+- :+1: my contact email is kaua.lemos@escola.pr.gov.br
-- 🌱 Estou interessado em aprender programar novas linguagens
+- 🌱 I'm interested in learning to program new languages
-- 💞️ estou aprendendo à programar JavaScript e Scrath
+- 💞️  I'm learning to program JavaScript and Scrath